Federal government to seek settlement in ‘60s Scoop case

 Her lawyers estimate there are about 16,000 other indigenous people in the province who were removed from their homes in similar fashion between 1965 and 1984 – the period covered by the claim.

 After seven years of delays, mostly as a result of appeals by Ottawa, the court hearings began last August.
-The government’s move to stop litigation effectively brought testimony to an end and Justice Edward Belobaba was expected to announce a date for his ruling next week.
+The government’s move to stop litigation effectively brought testimony to an end, and Justice Edward Belobaba was expected to announce a date for his ruling next week.

 The claim seeks combined damages of $100,000 for each person that is part of the class action.
 Similar suits have been launched in other provinces where the plaintiffs are waiting for the outcome of the Ontario case.